Home » RECIPES » THE BASICS » SYRUP » Vanilla Simple Syrup

 Elizabeth Swoish

-Homemade, few ingredients, a delicious addition to drinks, and it can be made with 3 different types of vanilla- beans, paste, or extract.
-Best part, this Vanilla Simple Syrup recipe can be made sugar free!
+This homemade Vanilla Simple Syrup recipe is a delicious addition to drinks and it can be made with 3 different types of vanilla- beans, paste, or extract.

 5 from 7 votes